 Help 104.5 the U spread those good vibes and remind our community that a true act of goodwill sparks another!
 Click RIGHT HERE to nominate the hero in your world and then join Aubrey each Wednesday as she shares a community hero nominee from our listeners and gives away a special prize.
 She’ll share your thoughtful notes of appreciation throughout the day and on social media!

-Prizes include a $100 certificate for a Shine Auto Detailing service and a dozen assorted breakfast pastries from Bernice’s Bakery.
-AND the nominator, that’d be YOU, will also receive a tasty croissant and 12oz drink of your choice from Bernice’s Bakery.
+Prizes include a gift cards and goodies from our wonderful local partners($25 gifites to folks like Cranky Sams Public House, Stone of Accord, Compass Barber, Big Creek Coffee Roasters & more) AND the nominator, that’d be YOU, will also receive a tasty croissant and 12oz drink of your choice from Bernice’s Bakery.
 Please make sure to list your and your hero nominees contact info!

-104.5 the U Community Heroes Shine Auto Detailing: It’s all part of their commitment to community and The Advocates: ‘You deserve an Advocate’ Thanks to Shine Auto Detailing and The Advocates for jumping on to help us share the community heroes with our listeners.
+104.5 the U Community Heroes is brought to you by The Advocates: ‘You deserve an Advocate’ Thanks to The Advocates for jumping on to help us share the community heroes with our listeners.

 Here are some of the wonderful CommUnity Hero nominations listeners have sent in: